bulka4/azure_terraform/databricks/readme.md

 - create a cluster - a compute cluster for executing code.

 Here is a documentation about the code which we are using for performing those steps:  [registry.terraform.io](https://registry.terraform.io/providers/databricks/databricks/latest/docs/guides/unity-catalog-azure)

-## External location
-In the setup_unity_catalog module we are creating an external location.
-We can use it in a Databricks notebook in the following way in order to save data as an external table:
->df.write.mode("overwrite").format("delta").save(f"{external_location_name}/people") # where df is a DataFrame \
-Data for that table will be saved in the storage account at the path mapped to that external location.

-## terraform variables
-Before using this code we need to create terraform.tfvars file which look like terraform-draft.tfvars file in the same location.
-It is described there what values to provide.
-We are assigning there values to variables from the variables.tf file located in the same folder.
-In the variables.tf we can also find descriptions of those variables.
-We need to assign values only for those variables which doesn't have assigned the default value.